-You can tell that Chinese New Year is just around the corner when the shopping malls have put up their decorations and your colleagues are eagerly talking about going back to their hometowns.
-But did you know there are many ways to save money this Chinese New Year?
+You can tell that the Chinese New Year is just around the corner when the shopping malls have put up their decorations and your colleagues are eagerly talking about going back to their hometowns.
 Let's take this opportunity to start the year on the right foot by taking charge of your finances.

 1. Go easy on the decorations

 CNY is all about the decorations!
-But you don't really have to go overboard with extra lights and lanterns.
-If you still have last year's decorations you keep in the store, take them all out and reuse them again this year.
+But you don't have to go overboard with extra lights and lanterns.
+If you still have last year's decorations, take them out and reuse them again this year.
 You don't necessarily have to buy new ones.

-You can also check out some YouTube tutorial videos or some cool DIY hacks on Pinterest where you can self-create the decorations.
+You can also check out some YouTube tutorial videos or some cool DIY hacks on Pinterest if you still want to have some new decorations.

-Buying new clothes for Chinese New Year can be wasteful.
-People are encouraged and told to buy new clothes because it's considered back luck to keep the old.
-You can still come out with a new outfit without having to buy new clothes, but how does this work?
+Buying new clothes for the Chinese New Year can be wasteful.
+People are encouraged and told to buy new clothes because it's considered back luck to keep the old ones…

 3. Look out for dining deals